TheShortSpan

 First or best

-It's worth distingusishing between different types of first ascent.
-At one end of the spectrum is a first ascent of a newly discovered problem maybe in a new or infrequented area, the first ascentist bags the problem because they were the first to find and try it not because they succeded where others had failed.
-At the other end of the spectrum is the first ascent of a 'last great problem' in an established, popular area.
+It’s worth distinguishing between different types of first ascent.
+At one end of the spectrum is a first ascent of a newly discovered problem maybe in a new or unfrequented area, the first ascentist bags the problem because they were the first to find and try it not because they succeeded where others had failed.
+At the other end of the spectrum is the first ascent of a ‘last great problem’ in an established, popular area.
 In this case the first ascentist did the problem because they were the best climber.

 The reward is the same, a first ascent, but what is being rewarded is very different.
 The explorer is rewarded for their vision in finding the new line and persistence in searching for new areas.
 The 'last great problem' climber is getting pay back for their training and talent.